 As an Amazon Associate I earn from qualifying purchases.

 Tender cookies with crunchy edges spiced with cinnamon, nutmeg, and actual eggnog.
-Chocolate chunks add the perfect complement to the spice!
+Chocolate chips or chunks add the perfect complement to the spice!

-Welcome to the 6th day of the 12 Days of Christmas Cookies!
+Welcome to another installment of the 12 Days of Christmas Cookies!
 Are you having a blasty blast?
 I know I am!

 This cookie.
 Ohhhhh, but this cookie.
 This cookie is special for Christmas time.